lmco/laikaboss/README.md

                                                             +-------------------------------+
 ```

-For detailed use cases, please see See the [Wiki](https://github.com/lmco/laikaboss/wiki/Use-Cases-and-Examples).
+For detailed use cases, please see the [Wiki](https://github.com/lmco/laikaboss/wiki/Use-Cases-and-Examples).

 ## Components